 Using heavy equipment such as an excavator, a dozer and dump trucks, the project will remove the berm (approximately 2,000 cubic yards +/-20%) material from the creek bank and grade the bank to a height consistent with naturally-formed creek banks.
 Using this same heavy equipment, the project will remove rock and sand fill from 2/3 of the former wetland area as needed to create the desired wetland plant communities.
 Approximately 13,000 +/- 20% cubic yards of fill would be removed from the restoration area and placed at the two designated on-island fill disposal sites near the project area.
 The top layer of fill potentially containing kikuvu grass propogules will be removed first and buried in the fill disposal area to ensure kikuyu grass is not spread.
 Small amounts of fill material may be used in several locations to reinforce road beds, fill in small disturbed upland areas located on the east side of the creek above and below the creek crossing, or fill in the protective barrier that would be constructed around a portion of the archeological site.
 Material in the two disposal sites will be compacted and sloped to natural contours and seeded with native upland plants.
+Selection of native propaguales suitable for that location would be guided by a GIS analysis prepared for the site (Hayashida 2009).
+The analysis used soil type, elevation, distance from the ocean, slope, and aspect as relevant factors (included in Appendix C).
 Project staff and contractors would assure that the restored topography within the restoration area is consistent with depthto-groundwater project design specifications by constantly checking grades with survey equipment and completing final grading with the excavator and hand tools.
 A cultural resources specialist would be present during all ground-disturbing activities.